Jump to: A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 The Office of Institutional Advancement (OIA) serves the educational goals of the City Colleges of Chicago.

 The mission of Internal Audit is to provide independent, objective assurance and consulting services designed to improve the City Colleges of Chicago operations.

 Welcome to the City Colleges!
 You will feel right at home.
 We are very proud of our international students - about 400 students from 75 countries.
 This talented group comprises an important part of our highly diverse student population.

-Get ahead with Level UP, a program for incoming freshmen or students in Dev-Ed courses at City Colleges of Chicago
+Get ahead with Level UP, a program for incoming freshmen or non-college ready students at the City Colleges of Chicago!

 The District Office Mail Services exists primarily for the distribution, collection, and processing of the Colleges' Mail.

 Under the auspices of the Office of Institutional Advancement, the Marketing Department is responsible for the strategic planning and execution of internal and external programs that promote the City Colleges' mission, programs and special events.

 Online learning courses offered through Harold Washington College provide flexibility and access to all City Colleges of Chicago

 Partners in Education